[Mr Laurence Robertson in the Chair]

 I visited Colombia nearly two years ago, with my hon.
 Friend the Member for Hornsey and Wood Green (Catherine West).
 My trip was sponsored by Justice for Colombia, and I refer to my entry in the Register of Members’ Financial Interests.
 I must admit that, given that we had gone there for the ratification of the peace deal through the Colombian Congress, perhaps naively I expected to encounter hope and excitement about the peace deal as it made its way through, and the consequent agreements and measures.
 However, we found a situation far from hopefulness.
 We saw and encountered the consequences of a sharp uptick in paramilitary activity.
 We visited many of the areas mentioned by my hon.
 Friends the Members for Cardiff Central (Jo Stevens) and for Rhondda (Chris Bryant), where we heard testimonies from people whose families had been tortured, kidnapped or murdered.
 Many of those people lived in areas that had previously been controlled by the FARC; after it moved out, paramilitaries moved in.

 Many of the people we met also described their fear—their absolute belief—that the paramilitaries were an arm of the state security services, and were deliberately being employed to undermine the peace process.
 As has been mentioned, during the peace process there was a huge increase in the number of murders of human rights leaders and social and community leaders.
-We met with the army after hearing many of those testimonies, and expressed the concern that the paramilitaries were just another wing of the state security services.
+We met the army after hearing many of those testimonies, and expressed the concern that the paramilitaries were just another wing of the state security services.
 Obviously, we met flat denial on that point; but also, shockingly, we met flat denial that the paramilitaries even existed in Colombia.
 We were told that the paramilitaries had not existed since the ’90s and that all the killings were in fact the doing of the ELN, under the name of the paramilitaries, to undermine the army and the Government.
 To my mind, that underscored and reinforced the concerns we already had about their being linked to state security forces.
 Those we spoke to were in complete denial about the reality on the ground.

 We also met ex-FARC combatants, FARC political prisoners, and people living in FARC-controlled territories.
 We heard concerns about the zones—my hon.
 Friends also expressed such concerns—in relation to what would happen after the peace process, with the FARC surrendering its weapons and moving into those zones.
 They were promised accommodation, education, food and water and democratic participation in those zones.
 They worried that they risked everything in committing themselves to the peace deal, and that the promises would be broken.
 Going by visits that have been made, and the testimony of some of my hon.
 Friends today, those promises have been broken.